 The Pringles can is so well-known and so useful, that the main product line hasn’t had to change its main shape.
 Ever.
 Instead, Pringles has concentrated on complementary packaging to experiment and augment its family, while also creating scores of varied and unique chip flavours.
 In fact, there have been over 100 different flavours, with roughly 29 varieties currently available.

 Let’s check out some of the more interesting things Pringles has done with, and for, it’s iconic packaging.

-Pringles International Flavors
+Pringles International Flavours